Wireless Sofle V2 Build Guide

 Contents of the Kit:

 First things first, let’s check we've got everything included in the kit.
-If there’s anything missing, send us a message so we can get you back to the build ASAP!
+If there’s anything missing, send us a message here so we can get you back to the build ASAP!
 (Spares are included in the contents below)

 1 x PCB